 It needs to understand who you are and what you do.

 It needs to think you're credible.

-It needs to be able to deliver the content to the users, you need to prepare and present your content in a format that Google can deliver to its users.
+It needs to be able to deliver the content to the users, provide that content that Google can deliver it.

-So deliverability is about providing content in a relevant format: it could be a blog post, a podcast, a video, tabular data, lists, maybe an image.
-And also about tech — is the site fast, is it mobile friendly, etc.
+So deliverability could be speed, a blog post, a podcast, a video, maybe an image.

 So you've got this concept of deliverability.
 The simplest example of that is saying: if you don't have a mobile-friendly website, you are not deliverable, and therefore not a candidate to be in the mobile results.

 I need to be understood.